cgre-aachen/open_AR_Sandbox/README.md

 as common practice in the open-source community.
 If you have questions on the procedure, feel free to contact us about it.

+These are the main conditions for using this library:
+- License and copyright notice
+- Disclose source
+- State changes
+- Same license (library)

 For more details on the licsense, please see provided license file.

 If you use Open-AR-Sandbox in a scientific abstract or publication, please